themill/wiz/doc/release/migration_notes.rst

 removed.

-The :class:`wiz.definition.Definition` constructor is using the new custom validation function :func:`wiz.validator.validate_definition` previously described and does not perform the following conversions:
+The :class:`wiz.definition.Definition` constructor is using the new custom validation function :func:`wiz.validator.validate_definition`.
+The following operations are now not performed during initialization, but will instead be cached the first time they are accessed:

 * Convert :ref:`definition/version` value into
   :class:`~packaging.version.Version` instance.